-But most of us are doing it part-time.
+But most of us are writing on the side.

-But the major drawback of a writing degree is that we don’t automatically advance one level per year.
+The major drawback of the self-study writing degree is that we don’t automatically advance one level per year.
 We can be a freshman for years.
 I know that because I have been a freshman for twenty years.

-He lets you self-judge whether you are a Freshman, Sophomore, Junior or Senior.
+Following his method, you can self-judge whether you are a Freshman, Sophomore, Junior, or Senior.
 Here are the criteria:

 How to move from one level to the next

 Randy advises not to jump levels.
 It is hard enough already.
 If you try to jump from Sophomores to the Senior level, you will frustrate yourself and eventually give up writing altogether.